When to Pick Peppers

 WANT PEPPERS SOONER?

-For earlier harvests, pick a chile pepper variety like the Early Jalapeno which are ready earlier than other peppers.
+For earlier harvests, pick a chile pepper variety like our Earliest Pepper, our Sweet Chocolate Bell Pepper which can be ready to harvest in only 57 days!
+Or if you like spicy, grow our Early Jalapeno which are ready earlier than other peppers in just 65 days.

-Shishito Peppers are also an early pepper that you can harvest sooner than most.
+Shishito Peppers are also an early pepper that you can start picking sooner than most in 60 days.

 The Sweet Banana Pepper is a great plant for short season climates because it produces so quickly.